WesleyBLDC/10xgrokipedia/README.md

     - `TWEETS_TRENDING_PREVIEW_RANKS=1,5` (marks specific ranks, 1-based) regardless of recency.
 - Caching and refresh: results are cached in-memory per topic phrase and `max_results` for `TWEETS_CACHE_TTL` seconds.
 Use `POST /api/topics/{slug}/tweets/refresh` (or the ↻ button in the UI) to clear the cache and refetch fresh results.
 - UI: the left rail shows a compact, sticky “Top Tweets” widget with ranked numbers; the top three items are visually highlighted.
 Items link directly to the tweet on X.
+  - Verified authors display a small blue check next to their display name.

 Reliability and rate limits:
 - The service uses an in-memory single-flight mechanism to prevent duplicate upstream calls for the same topic while a fetch is in flight.